Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 # 🐊Project One-Nile crocodile reproducible code🐊 #
 This is all the code for my paper, **‘Exploring the impacts of anthropogenic change on Nile crocodile (*Crocodylus niloticus*) distributions over the last 150 years’**.
 This project was completed as part of my masters course (Ecology, Evolution and Conservation Research) at Imperial College London.

-Some code has been adapted from Cooper et al (2020):
-Natalie Cooper, Jake Curry and Emily Buckingham.
-2020.
-GitHub: nhcooper123/protecting-pangolins: Code for the paper.
-Zenodo.
-DOI: 10.5281/zenodo.4266580.

 # Raw data #